flyingmachine/brave-clojure-web/content/concurrency.md

 another.
 What we call "change" results when a) a process generates a new atom and b) we choose to associate the identity with the new atom.

+TODO explain how this lets you hold on to past.
+Give self fulfilling prophecy examaple.

 How can we do this in Clojure, though?
 The tools we've introduced so far don't allow it.
 To handle change, Clojure uses *reference types*.
 Let's look at the simplest of these, the *atom*.